Dry Tortugas National Park: Park history

 Comprising 47125 acre, Fort Jefferson National Monument was designated by President Franklin D. Roosevelt under the Antiquities Act on January 4, 1935.
 The monument was expanded in 1983 and redesignated as Dry Tortugas National Park on October 26, 1992, by an act of Congress.
-Dry Tortugas is managed by the staff of Everglades National Park.
+Dry Tortugas is managed together with Everglades National Park; they share a superintendent.
 The park was established to protect the island and marine ecosystems of the Dry Tortugas, to preserve Fort Jefferson and submerged cultural resources such as shipwrecks, and to allow for public access in a regulated manner.

 During the United States federal government shutdowns of 1995–1996, Dry Tortugas was closed along with all other national parks.
 Seeing this as having a damaging effect on their tourism-dependent economy, the residents of Key West, Florida, raised money to keep Dry Tortugas open.
 The effort was inspired by the Smithsonian Institution, which raised private donations to keep its museums open during the shutdown.

 Failing to find anybody to accept the money to reopen the park, Key West residents, under the auspices of the satirical micronation Conch Republic, sent a flotilla of civilian boats and fire department boats to Fort Jefferson in order to reopen the national park.
 When officials attempted to enter the fort, they were cited.
 The citation was contested in court the following year, and the resultant case, The United States of America v.
 Peter Anderson, was quickly dropped.

 The park is a landing location for immigrants arriving from Cuba in homebuilt boats called "chugs".
 Receiving and housing the migrants is a particular problem for Dry Tortugas, which has limited resources for such arrivals and which is several hours from the nearest Coast Guard or Border Patrol units.
 Communications with Key West are accomplished using a satellite-based voice-over-IP system, which is prone to garbling and delays, and by a radio relay system using an abandoned Air Force tower between Key West and the Dry Tortugas.

 Visitation steadily rose for several decades, reaching a peak of 83,704 in 2000.
 Since then visitation has slowly declined, with an average of about 63,000 per year in the period from 2007 to 2016.

 In August 2004, the Dry Tortugas were directly struck by Hurricane Charley.
 The following day, a Cessna airplane crashed into the water near the islands, killing cinematographer Neal Fredericks while he was filming scenery for the feature film CrossBones.
 In September 2022, the islands were again directly struck by Hurricane Ian.

 Ecology

 The Dry Tortugas archipelago is classified as a borderline subtropical—tropical ecosystem, hosting species that do not normally breed in, and are not commonly found anywhere else within, the continental United States or the islands and waters surrounding it.

-When the cold wave of January 1977 wiped out 96 percent of branching coral, once extensive branching coral formations became rubble fields.
+When the cold wave of January 1977 wiped out 96 percent of shallow-water branching coral, once extensive branching coral formations became rubble fields.
 The Dry Tortugas National Park now consists of patch reef and branching coral rubble.